JoeTringali/terraform-aws-s3-bucket/README.md

 ```
 > You should then see what the outputs will produce.

-6. Deploy your resource group:
+6. Deploy your S3 bucket:

 ```
   terraform apply